kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 To find out about this coincidence I communicated with the creator of PSPad about that phenomenon, but he didn't have a clue.
 So finally I decided to no longer use Windows Speech Recognition and toggle DragonDictate instead.
 That's okay if I work for a long time in one of these languages, but if I have to switch very often, that's really no longer acceptable.
 And right now, working on this text, that's the case.

-So I activated Windows Speech Recognition again and experienced PSPad freezing, so I remembered why I quit using it.
+So I activated Windows Speech Recognition again and experienced PSPad freezing, which is when I remembered why I quit using it.
 Before turning back to the second-best solution, I had an idea.
 What if it is only the wrong key?
 Would I get the same phenomenon with another key?
 So I simply redefined AHK to `F8`.
 The problem is gone.

 What's more, it turned out that I originally had chosen that key `F8` and used it in connection with `F4` to open Dragon DictationBox.
 Somehow I must have decided that the combination `F9 F10` is much more pleasant than the combination `F8 F10`, which introduced trouble.
 I'm glad I'm back to smooth operations.
 Hallelujah!